Metaswitch/clearwater-docker/README.md

             docker push path_to_your_repo/clearwater/$i:latest
         done

+- Update the Kubernetes yaml to match your deployment.
+  - In each file ending depl.yaml you will need to:
-- Finally, change the image paths in the Kubernetes files.
-For every file ending `-rc.yaml`, edit the image path to be the correct path for your repository.
+    - edit the image path to match the path to the repository that you pushed your images to
+    - edit the value of the ZONE attribute to match the domain of your Kubernetes cluster -- by default it is "default.svc.cluster.local" which will work for a "default" Kubernetes cluster
+  - The bono-svc.yaml and ellis-svc.yaml files configure external load balancers to expose SIP access and provisioning access from outside of the cluster.
+This will work as is on GKE, but alternative configuration will be required for Kubernetes running on other providers.

 ### Deploy Clearwater in Kubernetes